notshriram/WorstCalculatorEver/readme.md

 AI Calculator App that is rarely ever correct.
 A gazillion times worse than a broken clock that's correct atleast twice a day.
 Don't do your taxes with this.

 Uses a neural network to predict the result of a mathematical expression.
-The neural network is trained on a dataset of 5000 binary expressions.
-The dataset is generated using a basic random expression generator and works with operands between 0 and 99 and returns a prediction of 5 chars.

 ## Setup